rackerlabs/rs-heat-docs/cfn-templates.rst

 Using the CFN resources
 =======================

-It's possible to use a CFN resource in a HOT template.
+It is possible to use a CFN resource in a HOT template.
 In this example, we will create an AWS::EC2::Instance, keep track of the user_data script's progress using AWS::CloudFormation::WaitCondition and AWS::CloudFormation::WaitConditionHandle, and add the server to